VBoschMatas/Zork/README.md

 There are also consumable objects that can be used and will heal a certain amount of life.
 This items are lost once consumed.

+Note: On game over, let it be Win or Lose the game will close automatically.
+In order to check the "end game" screen it has to be executed from Visual Studio, as it is impossible for me to build the Release at time of detecting this.
+Sorry for the inconvenience.

 ## How to play
 Through keyboard input type the actions the main character has to perform in order to navigate and complete the quests.
 List of commands: